anoushka45/folder-management-portal/readme.md

 3. **End User Actions**:
    - Only sees media that has been approved by the Admin.
    - Can download and share approved media files.

 4. **Home Page**:
    - Only sees media that has been approved by the Admin to get a glimpse.

+## Screenshots
+   - some screenshots have been added in the screenshots folder for a glimpse of the project.

 ## Project Structure